-Length: Semester 1AND Semester 2 Credit: .5 possible EACH Semester Fee: None Credit Type: Am.
+Length: Semester 1AND Semester 2 Credit: .5 possible EACH Semester

+Fee: None Credit Type: Am.
 History

 Content Description: Course provide students with an overview of the history of the United States, examining time periods from discovery or colonialism through World War II or after.
 These courses typically include a historical overview of political, military, scientific, and social developments.
 Course content may include a history of the North American peoples before European settlement.
 There is a research paper that must be completed successfully in order for credit to be given.
-Junior Academic Enrichment is embedded into this course as a preparation for the ACT.
+Junior Academic Enrichment is embedded into this course as a preparation for the ACT and to meet the IPS requirements for college and career readiness.